gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 as a keyword argument in the numerous Python functions used to perform this analysis, as discussed in the code documentation.

-A subset of strains in these experiments were measured using fluorescence microscopy for validation of the flow cytometry data and results.
+&nbsp;&nbsp;&nbsp;&nbsp;A subset of strains in these experiments were measured using fluorescence microscopy for validation of the flow cytometry data and results.
 To aid in the high-fidelity segmentation of individual cells, the strains were modified to constitutively express an mCherry fluorophore.
 This reporter was cloned